 “The idea is to give the buyer information so that it can help them make an informed decision in the purchase of the home,” says John Wall, a home inspector with Action Home and Building Inspections in Portland, Oregon.

-Getting a home inspection can help instill more confidence in your purchase so you don’t wind up with buyer’s remorse.
-Here’s a rundown of everything you need to know about this step, along with a home inspection checklist that details what an inspection does (and doesn’t) cover.
+Getting a home inspection can instill confidence and fend off buyer’s remorse.
+Here’s a rundown of what you need to know about this step, along with a home inspection checklist that details what an inspection does (and doesn’t) cover.

 What is a home inspection?